Planned Parenthood’s role in Georgia race for House raises ethical questions

 “Planned Parenthood is trying to influence the outcome of races so as to line its pockets with more taxpayer dollars for abortion and abortion-related services,” Mr. Norton said.
 “It doesn’t square with Planned Parenthood’s argument that cutting off federal funds is going to deprive women of necessary health care.”

 Planned Parenthood, which receives more than $500 million in annual taxpayer funding, could not be reached for comment.
+The group’s Action Fund is funded by donations, which are kept legally separate from the general revenue.

 The abortion giant’s spending in Georgia is just a drop in the bucket of its overall political activity.
 The group said it spent $30 million last year in support of former Secretary of State Hillary Clinton’s presidential campaign, more than double what it spent in 2012.